 “We love because he first loved us.”– 1 John 4:19 (NIV)

-Love is not a reward for good behavior; it’s the starting point.
+Love is the starting point for every interaction.
 Our home can echo God’s initiating love—steadfast, patient, and kind.

 Growing a family rule of life that fits your season